We believe everyone has the right to a healthy home

 We believe everyone should have access to products that are safer for people and the environment, so we make green cleaning products that are affordable and accessible for all.

-We also work with Green For All to fight for policies that reduce climate and pollution impacts to underserved communities.
-Our projects include fighting for the Transportation and Climate Initiative (TCI), a 12-state program to invest in electric-vehicle infrastructure, and the Moving Forward Act, which will bring clean water, green transportation and clean economy jobs to Black, Brown and Indigenous communities.
+We fight for policies that reduce climate and pollution impacts to underserved communities, including legislation that will bring clean water, green transportation and clean economy jobs to Black, Brown and Indigenous communities.

 Seeding a greener future

-We also created the UCLA Vlahakis-Hanks Undergraduate Scholarship for students who have demonstrated leadership in environmental issues, community empowerment or Hellenic causes.
+We also created the UCLA Vlahakis-Hanks Undergraduate Scholarship to recognize students demonstrating leadership in environmental issues, community empowerment, or Hellenic causes.

-Our ECOS Van Vlahakis Memorial College Scholarship through the California Grocers Association Educational Foundation also gives students an opportunity to study sustainable solutions to the problems we face today.
+Our ECOS Van Vlahakis Memorial College Scholarship through the California Grocers Association Educational Foundation also gives students the opportunity to study sustainable solutions to today’s biggest environmental problems.

 Our children are the environmental stewards of tomorrow, so we need to give them tools they’ll need to create a greener future.
-Our ECOScienceeducation program gives kids of all ages a hands-on experience with green chemistry.
+Our ECOScience education program gives kids of all ages hands-on experience with green chemistry.
 They learn by doing, making their own ECOS laundry detergent at events across the country and at our facilities.